principleWindows/win-principle-2022/labs/lab_3/lab_3_1.md

 ## PART ONE: Create the C++ unmanaged DLL

 In this set of experiements, we will create a project for the C++ unmanaged DLL, add code, and build it.
-To begin, start the Visual Studio 2019 and sign in with your WHU university accademic account.
+To begin, start the Visual Studio 2022 Community version and sign in with your WHU university accademic account.
 The procedures vary slightly depending on which version of Visual Studio you're using.

-### 1.1 To create a DLL project in Visual Studio 2019
+### 1.1 To create a DLL project in Visual Studio 2022

 1. On the menu bar, choose File > New > Project to open the Create a New Project dialog box.